millad90s/terraform-openstack/README.md

-#terraform-openstack
-OpenStack examples using terraform.

-#Usage
+# Terraform and openstack

+# Do the following:
-terraform init
+- terraform init

-#create the plan
-terraform plan
+- terraform plan

-#apply the plan
-terraform apply
+- terraform apply

+## Todo

+- have instance with volume